NAL-i5K/GFF3toolkit/README.md

 ## Background

 The [GFF3 format](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md) (Generic Feature Format Version 3) is one of the standard formats to describe and represent genomic features.
 It is an incredibly flexible, 9-column format, which is easily manipulated by biologists.
 This flexibility, however, makes it very easy to break the format.
-We have developed the GFF3toolkit to help identify common problems with GFF3 files; sort GFF3 files (which can aid in using down-stream processing programs and custom parsing); and generate FASTA files from a GFF3 file for many use cases (e.g. feature types beyond mRNA).
+We have developed the GFF3toolkit to help identify common problems with GFF3 files; sort GFF3 files (which can aid in using down-stream processing programs and custom parsing); merge two GFF3 files into a single, non-redundant GFF3 file; and generate FASTA files from a GFF3 file for many use cases (e.g. feature types beyond mRNA).

 [Frequently Asked Questions/FAQ](https://github.com/NAL-i5K/GFF3toolkit/wiki/FAQ)